qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Use the :guilabel:`Edit UI` to define the path to the file to use.

 UI-files can also be hosted on a remote server.
-In this case, instead of providing the path of the file in :guilabel:`Edit UI`, you just have to add the URL of the form.
+In this case, you provide the URL of the form instead of the file path in :guilabel:`Edit UI`.

 You'll find some example in the :ref:`Creating a new form <creating-new-form>` lesson of the :ref:`QGIS-training-manual-index-reference`.
 For more advanced information,